insomnimus/libman/readme.md

 -	No need for premium.
 -	Simple to get started, comfortable to use.
 -	Has context aware in-application tab completions!
+-	Import and export your playlists as json.

 ## Authors Note